improving-minnesota/react-workshop/labs/lab-04-flux.md

 &nbsp;
 ### Create the Flux Store

-- Flux stores extend Node's **Event.Emitter** so components can register to 'listen' for any events stores emit.
+- Flux stores extend Node's **Event.Emitter** so that components can 'listen' for any events that the stores emit.
-  - We do this by utilizing the `emit()` method in the store.
+  - We emit events using the `emit()` method on the store.

 - Open **client/src/flux/flux.store.js**.

-- First we need to create an object to hold our store's state and add a getter and setter for the state.
+- First, we need to create an object to hold our store's state as well as a getter and setter for the state.

 ```javascript
 state: {},